ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Install Container Runtime (Master and Worker nodes)
-To run containers in Pods, Kubernetes uses a container runtime.
-The supported container runtimes are:
+To run containers in Pods, Kubernetes uses a Container Runtime Interface (CRI).
+The supported CRI are:

 - Docker
 - CRI-O
 - Containerd

 I've decided to use **Containerd**, since even Docker uses it.
 The good news is since we installed Docker, we already have installed **Containerd** but we need to adjust the configuration for K8s.

-Just verify with the command:
+Verify that containerd is indeed installed:
 ```sh
 dpkg -l containerd.io
 ```